-Manure happens: German dad, daughter doused with detritus
+Manure happens: German dad, daughter doused with doo

-BERLIN (AP) — One can only imagine the expletives uttered by a Bavarian driver and his teenage daughter after a farmer accidentally filled their convertible with a trailer full of manure.
+BERLIN — One can only imagine the expletives uttered by a Bavarian driver and his teenage daughter after a farmer accidentally filled their convertible with a trailer full of manure.

-German police say the incident happened Saturday near the town of Altomuenster, about 30 kilometers northeast of Munich.
+German police say the incident happened Saturday near the town of Altomuenster, about (19 miles) northwest of Munich.

 The 52-year-old father and his 14-year-old daughter were parked by the roadside when a tractor pulling a trailer of liquid manure swung in their direction.

-Note: This story has been corrected to show that Altomuenster is northwest of Munich and not northeast.